talkor/talkor.github.io/content/about.md

 social: true
 ---

-I'm Talko, a passionate Software Developer with a flair for designing and creating sleek and user-friendly interfaces.
-I've spent a significant part of my career energizing digital platforms and tools, using my go-to tech superheroes - JavaScript, Vue.js, React and Node.js.
+I'm Talko, a Software Developer deeply engaged in crafting user-friendly interfaces that enhance user experience.
+My professional journey has been centered around augmenting digital platforms and tools, leveraging innovative technologies to achieve improved functionality and design.

-Away from the screen, I can be found playing melodious tunes on my guitar and MIDI keyboard, freezing moments with my camera, geeking out over space launches, or diving headfirst into a fascinating new language.
+Beyond my technical pursuits, my interests extend to exploring the realms of music, where I play various instruments, engaging in photography to capture the essence of moments, following the advancements in space exploration with enthusiasm, and dedicating time to expand my knowledge through learning.